Arkounay/ux-collection/README.md

 - **allow_drag_and_drop**: will allow the user to change item positions using drag and drop (default true)
 - **display_sort_buttons**: will display arrow up and down buttons to change item positions (default true)
 - **add_label**: The add button label (default "Add")
+- **position_selector**: If a dom selector is specified and it's targetting an input that is located inside a collection item, it will change this input's value and insert its current position (starting from 0) instead of changing the input's name.
 - **min**: The number of minimum items within the collection.
 When a collection has `allow_add` set to `true` and has less items than `min` upon creation, empty items will be added and the remove button will remain hidden until more items are created. (default 1)
 - **max**: The number of maximum items within the collection.
 When the collection reaches the maximum number of items, the add button will be hidden. (default null - no limit)